Irish Doodles can be very active dogs, but they also love just hanging out with their family members in the house.

 To prevent dental disease, you should also brush your dog’s teeth a few times a week.
 Their nails should also be trimmed if they get too long to prevent them from causing the dog any pain.

-You will also want to start socializing your Setterdoodle from a very young age.
+You will also want to start socializing with your Irish doodle from a very young age.
 Take your dog with you to a variety of locations and expose them to different people and other dogs.
 This will help them learn expectations in different scenarios and improve their temperament when they are full-grown.
-However, you should wait until your puppy is fully vaccinated before taking them too many places.
+However, you should wait until your puppy is fully vaccinated before taking them to too many places.

 Irish Doodle Puppies are very affectionate and love spending time with their family members.
 Be sure to find opportunities to expose your new dog to different people, places, and pets to get him used to different scenarios and how to appropriately behave and interact.
 Early and consistent training is essential for your new puppy.
 Get training started as soon as you bring your dog home as this will help ensure he grows up to have a more even-tempered personality.